sduquer/sduquer.github.io/_pages/bookmarks.md

 [Ubuntu handbook](https://ubuntuhandbook.org):
 News, Tutorials, Howtos for Ubuntu Linux.

 [Ask Ubuntu](https://askubuntu.com/): Ask Ubuntu is a question and answer site for Ubuntu users and developers.
-I have found solutions to some issues as "Asus sound is not working io Ubuntu 20.04".
+I have found solutions to some issues as "Asus sound is not working om Ubuntu 20.04".

 ## Github
 [Troubleshoot](https://www.javaprogramto.com/2021/11/error-failed-to-push-some-refs-to.html):